tauanmarinho/test-podium/README.md

         - MacOs/Linux: ifconfig
         - Windows: ipconfig

-    Inside of the project folder, by command line, run the following command replacing <your_local_ip_address> by you local ip machine address:
+    Inside of the project folder, by command line, run the following command replacing <your_local_ip_address> by you local ip machine address and replace <browser by chrome or firefox>:

     ```bash
-    mvn clean test -Dbrowser=chrome -DlocalIpAddress=<your_local_ip_address> -Ppodium
+    mvn clean test -Dbrowser=<browser> -DlocalIpAddress=<your_local_ip_address> -Ppodium
     ```

 - Run in a docker container:

+    On the Dockerfile, replace <your_local_ip_address> by you local ip machine address and replace <browser by chrome or firefox>, and then run the following command:

     ```bash
     docker build -t test-podium . && docker run test-podium